 That leads me to the second section of this post.

-Building upon Entrapta’s “dataism” within my fan fictions
+Building upon Entrapta’s “dataism” within my friend’s fan fictions

-I mentioned Entrapta in one of my first stories, where Queen Angella laments to Samurai Jack about Entrapta working for the Horde:
+Entrapta is mentioned in one of my friend’s first stories, where Queen Angella laments to Samurai Jack about Entrapta working for the Horde:

 Entrapta would be the perfect person to help you with constructing such a device, but…she is now working with the Horde, bringing her technology genius and inventor abilities to the side of evil…Our spies inside the Horde have indicated that the Supreme Leader of the Horde, Lord Hordak, is building a portal, likely with the help of Entrapta.